TYPO3GmbH/ext-file-variants/README.md

 Upon each translation action to any record, that features a FAL consuming field (like files or images), a check is performed to find out whether a file variant for the target language is available in the system.
 If it is, the resulting sys_file_reference record will link to that variant instead of the default language image.

 This results in a consistent behaviour, that summarizes as:
 - if a variant is available, it will be used.
 Everywhere and Everytime.
-Only exception of the rule: the table pages and pages_language_overlay are not file variants aware.
+Only exception of the rule is the table "pages" which is not file variants aware.
 - if no variant is available, default file is used (current standard core behaviour).

 ## Missing Features